lady-h-world/My_Garden/reading_pages/param_tuning_6.md

 But without setting off against Optuna, how can we realize Keras Tuner is a nice tool?!

 Similar to Optuna, Keras Tuner allows users to define the model and tune hyperparameters in different places.
-The interesting difference is, while Optuna needs users to do model building the evaluation within 1 function, Keras Tuner requires an independent function to define the model only:
+The interesting difference is, while Optuna needs users to do model building and the evaluation within 1 function, Keras Tuner requires an independent function to define the model only:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/code_keras_tuner_build_model.png" width="1000" height="406" />